 Assessing if your Suppliers and Customers are GST Registered

-In general, if your suppliers are mostly GST registered, it may make financial sense to register for GST to reduce your actual cost of goods or services (by about 7%), provided customers are indifferent to you charging them GST in return.
+In general, if your suppliers are mostly GST registered, it may make financial sense to register for GST to reduce your actual cost of goods or services (by about 8% for 2023 and 9% effective 2024 onwards), provided customers are indifferent to you charging them GST in return.
 In some industries, both suppliers and customers are GST registered, which means that you should have the greatest incentives to register for GST with affecting your business performance.

 In another scenario, you may be operating an export business.
 If you import goods into Singapore before exporting out to other countries, or you purchase goods from GST suppliers to export out, it makes perfect sense to register for GST as you will most likely save on the Import GST or GST charged to you by your suppliers.